Initiatives to prevent

 In addition to formulating business continuity management (BCM), we are also taking actions such as selecting a location that is strong against disasters when a plant is moved.

 In the 1.5°C scenario, strong policy measures are expected to be taken to achieve carbon neutrality in the mid-century.
 One of these risks is the introduction of carbon pricing including carbon tax.
-Being affected by cost increases will become a risk, especially in the environmental preservation business.
+Being affected by cost increases will become a risk.
 On the other hand, in the precious metals business, it is likely that the evaluation of recycled metals with relatively low CO2 emissions and their cost superiority will increase.
 This is an opportunity for the company, which has strengths in the production and traceability of recycled precious metals.
-In the environmental preservation business, the shift from simple incineration to thermal recycling during the transition to decarbonization will be an opportunity for our company which has already been addressed.
-The expansion of recycling demand, including the expansion of the target product, will provide an opportunity to take advantage of our strength in consulting sales (proposal-based sales).
+In the environmental preservation business, it will be an opportunity for our company which provide systems that help reduce environmental impact.

 While reducing risk, we will focus on expanding opportunities.